A Review of Evolutionary Multi-objective Clustering Approaches: A Literature Review of Evolutionary Multi-objective Clustering Algorithms

 \subsubsection{Gene/micro-array analysis}

-The Gene/Micro-array clustering analysis is applied for discovering groups of correlated genes potentially co-regulated or associated with the disease or conditions under investigation.
-Romero-Zaliz et al.~\cite{romero2008multiobjective} provided an EMOC to identify conceptual models in structured datasets that can explain and predict phenotypes in the immuno inflammatory response problem, similar to those provided by gene expression or other genetic markers.
-Li et al.~\cite{li2017ensemble} provided a new ensemble operators to improve the data clustering in gene expression datasets in IMOCLE \cite{Liu2012}.
+The Gene/Micro-array clustering analysis is applied to discover groups of correlated genes potentially co-regulated or associated with the disease or conditions under investigation.
+Romero-Zaliz et al.~\cite{romero2008multiobjective} provided an EMOC to identify conceptual models in structured datasets that can explain and predict phenotypes in the immune inflammatory response problem, similar to those provided by gene expression or other genetic markers.
+Li et al.~\cite{li2017ensemble} provided a new ensemble operator to improve the data clustering in gene expression datasets in IMOCLE \cite{Liu2012}.
 Mukhopadhyay et al.~\cite{mukhopadhyay2010simultaneous} provide an approach that simultaneously selects relevant genes and clusters the input dataset.
-Mukhopadhyay et al.~\cite{Mukhopadhyay2013} presented an interactive approach to multi-objective clustering of gene expression patterns considering an adapted NSGA-II, in which inputs from the human decision-maker (DM) are taken to learn which objective functions are more suitable for the datasets. \cite{dutta2017fusion} presented an EMOC approach to identify gene clusters from a given expression dataset; in which apart from utilizing the gene expression values of the individual genes, the corresponding protein-protein interaction scores are also used while clustering the set of genes.
+Mukhopadhyay et al.~\cite{Mukhopadhyay2013} presented an interactive approach to multi-objective clustering of gene expression patterns considering an adapted NSGA-II, in which inputs from the human decision-maker (DM) are taken to learn which objective functions are more suitable for the datasets.
+Dutta and Saha~\cite{dutta2017fusion} presented an EMOC approach to identify gene clusters from a given expression dataset; in which apart from utilizing the gene expression values of the individual genes, the corresponding protein-protein interaction scores are also used while clustering the set of genes.